 I hadn’t made an essay plan since my college days but that was the route I took and even then I went way, way over the word count.
-It was hard but ultimately highly satisfying to edit my own work to someone else’s specifications, while making sure it flowed properly and retained the casual chatty style I seem to have developed through years of writing for the previous blog site.
-Well, people seem to enjoy that so why break a habit.
+It was hard but ultimately highly satisfying to edit my own work to someone else’s specifications, while making sure it flowed properly and retained the casual chatty style I seem to have developed through years of writing for the previous blog.
+(Well, people seem to enjoy it so why break a habit?)

-While I knew people who had enjoyed OiNK as a child, or even more recently, could be among the readers the main aim of this partwork series is to introduce a vast array of classic and modern comics to the readers and so that was my goal.
-In doing so, I wanted to bring lots of information about the comic’s creation, its life and evolution, as well as examples of the actual humour and cheeky wit.
+While I knew people who had enjoyed OiNK as a child (or even more recently) could be among the readers, the main aim of this magazine series is to introduce a vast array of classic and modern comics to the readers and so that was my goal.
+In doing so, I wanted to include lots of information about the comic’s creation, its life and evolution, as well as examples of the actual humour and cheeky wit.
 I wouldn’t be doing the comic justice by just reciting facts and figures after all.

-It was great fun writing this piece for Comic Scene and it’s available now to buy.
-So far four volumes have been released (1950, 1977, 1984 and 1986) and I also contributed some images for another author’s article on Transformers from Marvel UK.
+It was great fun writing this piece and it’s available now to buy.
+At the time of writing four volumes have been released (1950, 1977, 1984 and 1986) and I also contributed some images for another author’s article on Transformers from Marvel UK.
 To purchase any of these just head to the magazine’s online shop where print and digital versions are available individually and in bundles, or as part of a comics club with a monthly membership fee instead.

 UPDATE: Well it appears History of Comics was too ambitious because after only a couple of sets this too was cancelled, replaced by a newsletter instead.
 Oh dear.